 This publishing forum is an opportunity to both expand on the themes of the XXII Triennale and extend its reach to a wider audience.
 Its ambition is to render the curatorial process more transparent and unfold relevant research questions, creating opportunities for public discussion that will add depth and dimension to the gallery display, the printed catalogue, and the public programs.

-Editors: Paola Antonelli, Ala Tannir, Laura Maeran, and Azzurra Muzzonigro
+Editors: Paola Antonelli, Ala Tannir, Laura Maeran, Azzurra Muzzonigro, and Erica Petrillo

 Design: Anna Kulachek